imagora/agora-token-helper/README.md

 # Agora Token Helper

-Only support AgoraToken version 001 - 006.
+Support AgoraToken version 001 - 006.
+But for security reasons, I recommend using version 006 and above.

 ## 1 Analyzer